-A litigator with particular expertise in the financial arena, Joshua Margolin clerked at Delaware Chancery Court and spent several years at top-tier Big Law firms before joining breakout litigation firm Selendy & Gay two years ago.
+A litigator with particular expertise in the financial arena, Joshua Margolin clerked at Delaware Chancery Court and spent several years at top-tier Big Law firms before joining breakout litigation firm Selendy Gay Elsberg two years ago.
 He brings a breadth of experience to the boutique firm, building a practice for himself that often brings him back to Delaware to hammer out corporate governance issues and other areas of business law.

 Margolin handled touchstone litigation stemming from the 2008 financial crisis, achieving a $650M settlement for AIG in the closely-watched securities fraud case against Bank of America over the bank’s sales of shoddy residential mortgage-backed securities.

 Like the rest of the world, Margolin’s work was abruptly adjusted by the Covid-19 pandemic, with a case he had been litigating on behalf of McKinsey moving to the virtual realm halfway through.
 He is also keeping watch for how the courts will treat mergers and acquisitions that were pending during the pandemic and are now, perhaps, being rethought.

 Margolin is also an advocate for the widespread use of solar energy, and removing the stigma surrounding mental health issues in the legal profession.